cjprybol/uCSV.jl/docs/src/man/international.md

 # International Representations for Numbers

-This strategy applies to any number of international data representation formats, however the most commonly requested format to support appears to be [decimal-comma floats](https://en.wikipedia.org/wiki/Decimal_mark#Hindu.E2.80.93Arabic_numeral_system).
+Julia enforces conventions for parsing numbers and dates that are very prevelant, but not universal. `uCSV.read` exposes a parsing API that allows users to parse international and non-standard formats.
+A very commonly encountered format that will used for the following examples is [decimal-comma floats](https://en.wikipedia.org/wiki/Decimal_mark#Hindu.E2.80.93Arabic_numeral_system).

-This can be done by declaring the column types in conjunction with a type-specific parser that overrides the default Float64 parsing
+Users can override the default `Float64` parsing function from Julia as long as they also declare which columns this parser should be applied to
 ```jldoctest
 julia> using uCSV, DataFrames